Harry Potter (character): Film adaptations

 Harry is portrayed by Daniel Radcliffe in all eight Harry Potter film adaptations.
 Radcliffe was asked to audition for the role in 2000 by David Heyman, who was producing the first film in the series.
 Radcliffe met Heyman while attending a London play called Stones in His Pockets.

 In a 2007 interview with MTV, Radcliffe described the development of his character during the course of the series: "That's what the films are about for me: a loss of innocence, going from being a young kid in awe of the world around him, to someone who is more battle-hardened by the end of it."
 Radcliffe said that after the death of Cedric Diggory in Goblet of Fire, Harry experiences survivor's guilt and feels immense loneliness.
 Because of this, Radcliffe talked to a bereavement counsellor to help him prepare for the role.
-Radcliffe stated that the most repeated question he has been asked is how Harry Potter has influenced his own life, to which he regularly answers it has been "fine", and that he did not feel pigeonholed by the role, but rather sees it as a huge privilege to portray Harry.
+Radcliffe stated that the question he has most frequently been asked is how Harry Potter has influenced his life, to which he regularly answers it has been "fine".
+He felt it was a tremendous privilege to play Harry, and he did not feel pigeonholed by the role.

 In 2011, Empire magazine ranked Radcliffe's Harry Potter as the 36th greatest film character of all time.
 The magazine published another character ranking in 2018, this time placing Harry at 67th.

-Stage adaption
+Stage adaptation

 Harry Potter and the Cursed Child is a play written by Jack Thorne from a story by Thorne, J. K. Rowling and John Tiffany.
 It takes place nineteen years after the events of Deathly Hallows.
 In the play, Harry is Head of the Department of Magical Law Enforcement at the Ministry of Magic.
 The story focuses on Harry's son, Albus Severus Potter.

-Characterisation

-Outward appearance

-In the novels, Harry is described as having his father's perpetually untidy black hair, his mother's bright green eyes, and a lightning bolt-shaped scar on his forehead.
-He is short and skinny for his age, with a thin face and "knobbly" knees, and he wears Windsor glasses.
-When asked about the meaning behind Harry's scar, Rowling said she wanted him to be "physically marked by what he has been through".
-She said the scar is "an outward expression of what he has been through inside".
-Rowling also said that Harry's glasses are the clue to his vulnerability.
-Harry eventually grows taller, and by the final book is almost the height of his father, and is described as tall by other characters.